turbonomic/tbutil/docs/EXAMPLES.md

 ### count-known-days.sql

+(Classic only - does not work with XL).

 Counts the number of days worth of data stored for a specified VM over the specified time period (in days back from today).

 Run using: `tbutil sql count-known-days.sql {vm_uuid} {n_days}`

 ### getDesiredState.sql

+(Classic only - does not work with XL).

 ### getPersistenceConfig.sql

+(Classic only - does not work with XL).

 ### powered-off-vms.sql

+(Classic only - does not work with XL).

 Reports the VMs that are powered down, the cluster they are on, the amount of storage space associated with them and the number of days for which they have been down.